BinaryLogik/Cucumber-Java-Selenium/README.md

 # Cucumber-Java

-This is a demonstration project utilizing Maven, Java8, Selenium/WebDriver, JUnit, Lambdas and Cucumber.
+This is a demonstration project utilizing Maven, Java8, Selenium/WebDriver, JUnit, Lambdas, Multithreading and Cucumber.

 To run this demonstration user must have ChromeDriver installed and in the PATH.
 The ChromeDriver must match the Chrome version installed on your local system.
+JUnit when configured via the Surefire plugin will run the features in parallel.

 ## Get the code